rengel-de/calendars/README.md

 in time.
 The most common example is probably the week with its weekdays.

 One could argue that cycles shouldn't be called 'calendars'.
 But that's the way they are treated in DR4.
-So I'm using the attributes _monotonous_ and _cyclical_ to distinguish calendars if and when it matters.
+So I'm using the attributes _monotonic_ and _cyclical_ to distinguish calendars if and when it matters.

 ## About the Calendar Conversions